 Gobblers Knob/Lake George Trail is a 9.5 mile out and back trail located near Ashford, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and backpacking and is accessible from June until October.
+The trail is primarily used for hiking and backpacking and is best used from June until October.

 From Tacoma, south 40 miles on Highway 7 to Elbe.
 Turn east on Highway 706 and drive to Copper Creek Road (Forest Service Road 59).
 Turn left and drive 4.5 miles to Forest Service Road 5920.
 Turn right and drive to the unsigned trailhead at roads end.

 Moderately easy hike up well groomed road.
 Then a narrow single track up to Lake George, Single track is steep up to the lake.
 Excellent trail running trail.

 A lot up hill but at the end quite breathtaking, follow the wheather closely cause otherwise all you will see at the lookout is the look out and the road is closed so the trail head is about 2 miles from the nearest available parking due to road damage a lot of fallen trees on it and parts where the road is almost completely gone but we did it anyway and it was still amazing just little extra walk 2 miles to be exact each way were added to the trip so heads up!

 Due to time constraints we only made it to Lake George.
 A pretty little jewel of a lake.
 Trail is 80% walking on an abandoned roadbed which we found to be tiresome.
 Good trail running/conditioning, but not really a "hike".

 3 of us parked on the westend rd. inside mt. rainier natl. park.
 We noticed right off the bat that a few